-One of your responsibilities to HMRC is to keep adequate records of your business income and expenses in order to prepare an accurate self assessment tax return.
+One of your responsibilities to HMRC is to keep adequate records of your business income and expenses in order to prepare an accurate Self Assessment tax return.

 Currently there is no standard format as to what accounting records a business will need to keep, unless you are VAT registered.
 It will vary depending on the size and nature of the business.
-However, self-employed people who will need to follow the new Making Tax Digital for Income Tax (MTD) rules in due course will need to keep records digitally using third party software.
-They will also need to submit details of business income and expenses at three-month (quarterly) intervals and file their final tax return using software.
+However, most self-employed people will need to keep records digitally and submit details of business income and expenses using software when Making Tax Digital for Income Tax is eventually implemented.